hyperledger/fabric/docs/source/couchdb_tutorial.rst

 Edit the ``stateDatabase`` section of ``core.yaml``.
 Specify ``CouchDB`` as the ``stateDatabase`` and fill in the associated ``couchDBConfig`` properties.
 For more details on configuring CouchDB to work with fabric, refer `here <http://hyperledger-fabric.readthedocs.io/en/master/couchdb_as_state_database.html#couchdb-configuration>`__.
-To view an example of a core.yaml file configured for CouchDB, examine the BYFN ``docker-compose-couch.yaml`` in the ``HyperLedger/fabric-samples/first-network`` directory.
+To view an example of the environment variables configured for CouchDB, examine the file ``docker-compose-couch.yaml`` in the ``fabric-samples/test-network/docker`` directory.

 .. _cdb-create-index: